codercampos/AnimationNavigationPage/README.md

 **New in 1.5.3**

 - Implement Property AnimateNavigationBar (bool) in AnimationNavigationPage.
-According this issue: https://github.com/AlexandrNikulin/AnimationNavigationPage/issues/11

 **New in 1.5.2**